Submission Deadline: December 1, 2019

 - Relevance and appeal to the intended conference audience and CAUCE constituents;

 - Clarity of the proposal (what will you be presenting and how);

 - The degree to which presentation is based on responsive and innovative practices;

-- Currency and uniqueness of the topic and information;
+- Newness and uniqueness of the topic and information;

 - The degree to which presentation is engaging and participatory;

 - The takeaways for the audience; what will you provide them to add to their own practice (models, templates, etc.).